A MAN CALLED OVE by Fredrik Backman

 After that, a hipster father with an immigrant wife and two little girls moves in across the way and backs the moving trailer right over Ove's mailbox - a trailer that shouldn't even have been there because the hipster was driving in the no driving area!
 Why can't people learn basic skills like backing up a trailer and reading signs?

-I really hated the first hour of this audiobook.
-It faithfully tells the story but the reader/listener is missing so much of the back story that is was mostly confusing.
-There are a lot of flashbacks intermixed with the present-day story and the flashbacks really make Ove a human being that you are interested in.
+I really hated the first hour of this audiobook version of A Man Called Ove.
+There is not because of the reader, but rather it is the way the book itself is constructed.
+The reader/listener is missing so much of the back story that is was mostly confusing.
+There are a lot of flashbacks intermixed with the present-day story and the flashbacks really make Ove a human being that you are interested in but it takes a while to get there.

 By the time the I had gotten to the halfway point, I was pretty sure how the story was going to end - but I still had to hear it for it myself.
 It becomes quite the touching story.